scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 Authentication in SCION is based on digital certificates that bind identifiers to public keys and carry digital signatures that are verified by roots of trust.
 SCION allows each ISD to define its own set of trust roots, along with the policy governing their use.
 Such scoping of trust roots within an ISD improves security, as compromise of a private key associated with a trust root cannot be used to forge a certificate outside the ISD.
 An ISD's trust roots and policy are encoded in the TRC, which has a version number, a list of public keys that serves as root of trust for various purposes, and policies governing the number of signatures required for performing different types of actions.
 The TRC serves as a way to bootstrap all authentication within SCION.
 Additionally, TRC versioning is used to efficiently revoke compromised roots of trust.

 The TRC also provides *trust agility*, that is, it enables users to select the trust roots used to initiate certificate validation.
 This implies that users are free to choose an ISD they believe maintains a non-compromised set of trust roots.
 ISD members can also decide whether to trust other ISDs and thus transparently define trust relationships between parts of the network.
-SCION trust model, therefore, differs from the one provided by other PKI architectures.
+The SCION trust model, therefore, differs from the one provided by other PKI architectures.

 ## Trust Relations within an Isolation Domain